 Westpac has a large range of credit cards available for customers.
 Some of the options that are available may suit you better than others, such as low interest rates and being part of the rewards programs.
 This is why we have compiled together this list of different credit cards from Westpac so you can see the differences and similarities in each of the credit cards from Westpac.
 Some of the features that may be available on your Westpac card include:

 - No annual fees for an entire first year

 - Low interest rates

-- Earning points every purchase that can later be redeemed for rewards
+- Earning points for every purchase that can later be redeemed for rewards

-- Receiving frequent flyer miles every time your Westpac Credit Card is used
+- Receiving Qantas Points every time your Westpac Credit Card is used

 Westpac Credit Card Application Form

-Filling out the Westpac credit card application form is fast and simple and can be done online for your convenience.
-It only takes about 15 to 20 minutes to fill out the application on the Internet, and only about 60 seconds to find out whether you have been accepted or not.
+Filling out the Westpac credit card application form is simple and can be done online for your convenience.
+It takes about 15 to 20 minutes to fill out the application online, and only about 60 seconds to find out whether you have been accepted or not.

-In order to fill out a Westpac credit card application form you should be earning $15,000 per year as a minimum for a standard card, $50,000 yearly for a Gold card, and $65,000 or more for an Altitude Platinum card.
+In order to fill out a Westpac credit card application form you should be earning $15,000 per year as a minimum for a standard card, and $30,000 or more for a Platinum card.